DmesonAnalysers/DmesonAnalysis/README.md

 ## Systematic uncertainties
 ### Selection efficiency
-* For the cut-variation studies, the configuration files for each set of selection criteria can be created using:
+* For the cut-variation studies with THnSparses, the configuration files for each set of selection criteria can be created using:
 ```
 MakeCutsFilesForSyst.py
 ```